swordev/json-types/scripts/README.tpl.md

 ## Details

-TypeScript types generated automatically every night and published if there are changes.
+TypeScript types generated automatically every night and published when there are changes.

 - Last change: $lastChangeDate
 - Source URL: $url